THE CLASSICAL CIVILIZATIONS

 Developments in technology

-Key individuals – how did they contribute to the histories of their civilizations?
-Did they help shape world history?
+Key individuals: how did they contribute to the histories of their civilizations?

-Identify developments which encompassed more than one civilization: where did they originate?
+i.
+Identify developments which encompassed more than one region: where did they originate?
 How did they spread?
 What impact did they have?

 ii.
 Which civilizations were based in major rivers, which were not?

 iii.
 How did their civilizations change over time?

 iv.
 Who, in your class’s opinion, were the historical figures of greatest importance?
 Which of these had an impact beyond their own region of origin?

 v.
 What were the similarities and differences between these regions’